-Recessed lighting fixtures – aka housings, cans, high hats, or pot lights – are the part of recessed downlights that sit above the ceiling.
-They provide the structure to attach the wire connections, the trims, and lamps or LEDs.
+Recessed lighting fixtures go by a few names including housings, cans, high hats, or pot lights.
+These are all names that refer to the part of a recessed light that sits above the ceiling.
+It’s what provides the structure to attach the wire connections, the trim, and lamp or LED module.
 In this post we’ll briefly look at the basics of recessed fixtures including:

 - The basic components that make up a recessed light fixture.

 - The types of fixtures available including line voltage, low voltage, compact fluorescent, and LED.

 - The various ratings that apply to recessed lights and what they mean.

 A recessed light fixture is made up of the following components:

 - Housing – The housing (commonly referred to as the can) is the metal container that houses all of the other components.
 Most are made from aluminum or galvanized steel.

 - Junction Box – The metal enclosure where the electrical connections are made to each fixture.

 - Socket – The socket is the connector that the lamp screws or plugs into.
 It can be a threaded base, pin base, or plug depending on the type of fixture being used.